Friday, January 31, 2020 / by Loren Foxx

 You can’t predict which switch a buyer will choose to turn on or what door a buyer will attempt to open.
 If they happen to find the switch that is “not operating exactly right”, they will likely start wondering what bigger problems are being hidden from them.

 What are some of the most common quirks that may turn off your potential buyers?
-Below are some common flaws that you should consider repairing for a quick and smooth sale of y ...
+Below are some common flaws that you should consider repairing for a quick and smooth sale of your ...

 Thursday, June 13, 2019 / by Loren Foxx